 That’s why eggplants are not a popular choice when deciding what to feed your rabbits.
 Also, eggplants contain very few nutrients compared to other popular rabbit foods.

-Now that I’ve given you the gist of the article, read on as I explain in more details why rabbits can eat eggplants:
+Now that I’ve given you the gist of the article, read on as I explain in more detail why rabbits can eat eggplants:

-I’ve also asked a few rabbit owners if they’ve ever fed eggplants to their rabbits and what’s their rabbit’s response.
+I’ve also asked a few rabbit owners if they’ve ever fed eggplants to their rabbits and what their rabbits’ response was.
 Most of them reported that their rabbits ignored eggplants when given.